Suuuuuuuus/LCWGS_pipeline/README.md

 LCWGS_pipeline
 =======================================

-LCWGS_pipeline is a low-coverage whole-genome sequencing (lcWGS) pipeline to process low, high coverage paired Illumina short-read sequencing data and DNA microarray data.
+LCWGS_pipeline is a low-coverage whole-genome sequencing (lcWGS) pipeline, mainly developed for processing lcWGS paired-end data for genome-wide imputation and HLA imputation.
+In this repository, pipelines for processing high-coverage data and microarray data have also been included.

-Current analysis
+Overview
 -------------
 * Low-coverage (lc):
     * Preprocessing: adapter trimming using `trimmomatic` and duplicates removal using `fastuniq`
     * Fastqc
     * Subsampling using `seqtk`
-    * Breadth of coverage (see `mosdepth`)
-    * Depth of coverage
-    * Jellyfish k-mer analysis of error rate
+    * Coverage analysis
-    * Duplication rate
+    * Sample sequencing QC to assess lcWGS data quality
-    * `QUILT` imputation with user-supplied reference panel
+    * `QUILT` imputation
+    * HLA imputation
 * High-coverage (hc):
     * Preprocessing
     * Chunking up large fastqs for separate alignment using `seqkit`, followed by merging